How to Sell your House due to Ill Health

 Top five questions to ask as you look to sell your house due to ill health

 - Do they have immediate access to funds?
-A company should be able to demonstrate this before any sale agreement goes through.
+Any house buying company should be able to demonstrate this before any sale agreement goes through.
 Failure to be able to show proof of funds would be a very worrying sign.
 As would getting a hostile response when you ask.

 - What is the typical timescale for a sale?
-An important one to ask.
+An important question to ask.
 Your cash home buyers should carry out a new valuation of your home before making you an offer.

 - What fees and charges are there?
 The company should be upfront about this from the start.
 Charges do differ, but some home-buyers do no charge any fees.